Product Development Roadmap

 Throughout the funding process there is value in integrating insights and data from areas internal and external to the process so that each phase of the funding process can be enriched with relevant and high quality information.
 The more relevant and useful the information is that can be made available the better that decision making can be achieved at different phases in the process.

-- Any Catalyst standards - Standards created and used in the Catalyst process that get applied to community made infrastructure will create new feeds of important data.
-This data can be fed into aggregated insights and data that can be used to enhance different applications or processes.
+- Any Catalyst infrastructure - Any infrastructure created and used in the Catalyst process will create new feeds of important data.
+This data can be fed into aggregated insights and data that help further enhance different applications and processes.

 Share any feedback and criticisms in the PACE telegram chat on how to improve these groupings or for adding any other areas.
 This is a draft roadmap to start suggesting ideas and sharing our thoughts.